alexharri/website/posts/canvas-to-ascii.md

 Works really nicely!
 I _love_ the transition from `& -> b -> L` as the L-shape of the vector becomes clearer.

 What's nice about applying exponents to normalized sampling vectors is that it barely affects vectors that are uniform in value.
-If all component values are similiar, applying an exponent has a minimal effect:
+If all component values are similar, applying an exponent has a minimal effect:

 <InteractiveVector6D
   vary="global_exponent"